top of page

 • Spare dry layers in a dry bag

 This simple system keeps paddlers comfortable and prepared for the cold‑water conditions common throughout the Pacific Northwest.
+Remember, cooling off is easy, warming yourself up is not--dress accordingly.

 Comments